peterfairfield/anaxis/p/fallstaff.md

 ## Introspection

 Wherein the mind does examine itself.

+## Caul

+Placing a caul from the jar on your head has several effects.
+The jars communicate via rebus thoughts, too clever puzzles that only work with a push from your own mind.
+Perhaps this can be done by only talking while the player is talking, or with drawn notes.